Recruitment Software

 We sit down with your consultants, your managers, and your compliance team.
 We map how your agency operates right now, what works, what does not work, and what you wish your current software could do but cannot.
 Then we build a system that matches it precisely.

-What we typically build for recruitment agencies
+What we can build for recruitment agencies

 • An ATS that matches your pipeline.
 Your stages, your statuses, your automation triggers.
 If permanent placements follow a five-stage process and contract roles follow a seven-stage process, the system handles both natively.
 No workarounds, no forced standardisation.